-Harichavank known as one of the most famous monastic centers in Armenia and it was especially renowned for its school and scriptorium.
-Archaeological excavations of 1966 indicate that Harich was in existence during the 2nd century BC, and was one of the more well known fortress towns in Armenia.
+Harichavank known as one of the most famous monastic centers in Armenia was especially known for its school and scriptorium.
+Archaeological excavations of 1966 proved that Harich was in existence during the 2nd century BC and was one of the most well known fortress towns in Armenia.
 Over 800 years the monastery was repeatedly reconstructed.
 Damages inflicted on it were repaired and small annexes and chapels were added to it at various times.
-The largest of these date back to the second half of the 19th century after Harich was made the summer audience of the Katholikos of Echmiadzin in 1850.
+The largest of these date back to the second half of the 19th century after Harich was made the summer residence of the Catholikos of Echmiadzin in 1850.

 The second, main, church of Astvatsatsin was built in 1201.
-It belongs to the type, widespread at the end of the 12th — the beginning of the 13th century, of outwardly rectangular and inwardly crosswinged domed buildings with two-storey annexes in all the four corners.
+It belongs to the type widespread during 12th — 13th centuries; outwardly rectangular and inwardly cross-winged domed buildings with two-store annexes in all the four corners.